Family Road Trip Survival Guide

-If getting from Point A to Point B on your family road trip with as little backseat moaning and groaning as possible is your goal, here’s what you need to do:
+If your goal is getting from Point A to Point B on your family road trip with as little backseat moaning and groaning as possible, here are some tips to keep in mind.

-School may be out for the summer, but a backpack in the car for each child goes a long way towards keeping the peace.
+School may be out for the summer, but a backpack in the car for each child goes a long way toward keeping the peace.
 Work with your kids to fill each backpack with travel games, coloring books, crayons and favorite snacks.
 For older kids, try including a travel journal so they can keep track of favorite places and activities along the way.
-Don’t forget comfort items too, like favorite blankets and teddy bears.
+Don’t forget comfort items too, such as favorite blankets and teddy bears.

-Advanced Tip: Bring along back-up items, like extra crayons and coloring books, and make sure your child can carry his own backpack.
+Advanced Tip: Bring along backup items, such as extra crayons and coloring books, and make sure your child can carry his own backpack.
 The last thing you want is to fill each backpack to the top and then have to carry them all yourself.

-A recent survey from Choice Hotels and FamilyFun magazine found that 73% of families considered snacks to be the number one way to keep kids happy on a family road trip.
-So, pack a cooler full of snacks.
-Include a mix of healthy choices, like raisins, carrot sticks and grapes, as well as treats, like cookies and chocolate chip granola bars.
+A 2013 survey from Choice Hotels and FamilyFun magazine found that 73% of families considered snacks to be the No. 1 way to keep kids happy on a family road trip.
+So pack a cooler full of them.
+Include a mix of healthy choices, such as raisins, carrot sticks and grapes, as well as treats, such as cookies and chocolate-chip granola bars.
 Don’t forget water bottles and juices boxes, too.

 Advanced Tip: Make sure the kids can easily access the snacks on their own.
 Don’t put the cooler in the back so you need to stop the car every time you hear “I’m hungry, Mommy,” which can be as soon as you turn off your street and then about every 30 minutes on your drive.

-You’ll probably bring several gadgets on your road trip, like smartphones, tablets, e-book readers and portable DVD players (don’t forget to rent DVDs at the library).
-So, gather them up and then power them up.
+You’ll probably bring several gadgets on your road trip, including smartphones, tablets, e-readers and portable DVD players (don’t forget to rent DVDs at the library).
+So gather them up, and then power them up.
 There’s nothing worse than getting an hour into an all-day trip and having the iPod Touch in the backseat run out of juice.
-Well, it’s worse when it’s one of two that power down (let the backseat gadget tug-o-war begin!).
+And it’s even worse when it’s one of 2 that powers down (let the backseat gadget tug-of-war begin!).